ringcentral/ringcentral-api-docs/docs/team-messaging/incoming-webhooks/webhook-creation.md

-# Creating an Incoming Webhook
+# Creating and using incoming webhooks

+There are two primary ways a developer can post a message to a RingCentral chat:

+1. Post directly to a chat [via the REST API](../posting/rest-api/)
+2. Post via a special URL called an "incoming webhook"

-There are two primary ways one can post a message to a RingCentral chat.
-Either developers can post directly via the REST API, or third-parties can be authorized to post into a team in order to alert team members of key events.
-What enables third parties to do this is called an Incoming Webhook, which in this article, you will learn how to create.
+This documentation focuses on posting via the second way in which third-parties can be authorized to post into a chat in order to alert members of that chat via an "incoming webhook."

-## Why use an Incoming Webhook to post a message?
+## Why use an incoming webhook to post a message?

-An Incoming Webhook is a mechanism designed to effectively authorize a third-parties to post messages into a chat of your choice safely and securly.
-This simplifies the integration process.
-For example, suppose you want to convert a webhook notification emitted by Jira, an issue tracking system, into a RingCentral message, and have that message delivered to a specific chat?
+An incoming webhook is a mechanism designed to simplify the integration process with third-parties by providing them with the means to post messages into a chat of your choice safely and securely.
+For example, suppose you want to convert an event emitted by Jira, an issue tracking system, into a RingCentral message, and then have that message delivered to a specific chat?
 To do this, one would:

-1. Generate an Incoming Webhook (via RingCentral App, or via the RingCentral API)
+1. Generate an incoming webhook (via RingCentral App, or via the RingCentral API)
-2. Copy and paste the Incoming Webhook's URL into Jira [where one configures webhook notifications](https://developer.atlassian.com/server/jira/platform/webhooks/).
+2. Copy and paste the incoming webhook URL into Jira [where one configures webhook notifications](https://developer.atlassian.com/server/jira/platform/webhooks/).

-Henceforth, when an event is triggered in Jira, it will post a JSON event payload to the configured URL of an Incoming Webhook.
-Upon receiving the webhook, RingCentral will convert the event into a message and post it to the Incoming Webhook's corresponding chat.
+Henceforth, when an event is triggered in Jira, it will post a JSON event payload to the incoming webhook URL you configed.
+Upon receiving the event, RingCentral will convert the event into a message and post the message into the chat corresponding to that incoming webhook.

-## How to create an Incoming Webhook

-### Using RingCentral App
+## Create an incoming webhook using the RingCentral desktop app

 There are two ways to create an Incoming Webhook.
 The first and most common method involves using the RingCentral App, navigating to the chat/team into which you wish to receive messages, and then by clicking "Add Apps" from the conversation menu.